 Parents, athletes and coaches need to be educated to advocate for a reduction in year round sports.
 I advise all my athletes to rest for 2 months – no throwing and no hitting.
 I encourage them to play another sport and use this time to do a graduated weight program to rebuild strength and stamina.
 This allows the skeletally immature body to rebuild, grow and achieve strength back to baseline.
 Overhead athletes will loose range of motion and strength as the season progresses.
 This is a scientific fact.

-Here are some other tips to follow during this rest time:
+Here are some other tips to give patients and parents to follow during this rest time:

 - Do not throw for 2 consecutive months for the 14-18 year olds, 3-4 months for the 10-13 year olds.
 Consider not playing fall baseball for the youth athletes.